winglang/wing/rfcs/sdk-spec.md

 When possible, prefer mental models and terminology that are natural for operating with data structures for code running on your own machine (eg., choose "push" and "pop" over "send" and "receive").
 Avoid APIs and options that may only be supported on one or two major cloud providers.
 In the case that an essential option or method is not available on a given cloud provider, then the resource's concrete implementation should throw when the option or method is used.
+Resources that are difficult to abstract across cloud providers should be implemented as third party Wing libraries.

 - **Open**: The Wing SDK is an extensible framework.
 It is also open source, and designed to be easy to contribute to.